 The external building fabric has been inspected from ground level only from the grounds of the subject property.
 Exposure work has not been carried out.

-No access afforded into any roof void area due to no access being gained into the communal stair.
+Flat roof coverings were not inspectable.
+No access afforded into any roof void area or onto any flat roof platforms.